How long is a dachshund pregnant for

 A pregnant dachshund should be fed a high-quality, balanced dog food that is designed for pregnant or nursing dogs.
 It’s important to provide her with the necessary nutrients to support her own health as well as the healthy development of her puppies.
 Consult your veterinarian for specific feeding recommendations.

-See also How long should your tie be
+See also How long till march

 3. Increased calorie intake